simbo1905/cu-final-mssql/readme.md

-# Contoso University ASP.NET Core and Entity Framework Core with SQLServer on Docker (Linux/Mac)
+# "Contoso University" ASP.NET Core and Entity Framework Core with SQLServer on Docker (Linux/Mac)

-Contoso University demonstrates how to use Entity Framework Core in an ASP.NET Core MVC web application.
+"Contoso University" demonstrates how to use Entity Framework Core in an ASP.NET Core MVC web application.
 This repository makes minor patches to be able to configure the connection settings via Environment Variables.
 It also provides some yaml file to deploy the demo app and SQLServer Linux on Docker to run on Mac OS (Mac OSX).

+The code isn't aiming for production quality.
+By way of example the logging of SQL strings happens in production builds.
+In a real application you would use the DotNet core convensions of checking a standard Env Var to enable or disable it.
+STill those modifications are easy to make send me a PR.

 ## Run It with Docker on Mac OS